Transform lives through meaningful learning experiences.

 Students can participate in experience-based learning through courses, events, or experiences.
 Designated courses provide students an opportunity to apply knowledge and skills in a practical setting outside the normal classroom.
 Events are a onetime activity on campus or in the community and experiences are more expansive than one time events.
 All three types include a reflection component.
-More information can be found at the Think Achieve: Beyond the Classroom website.
+More information can be found at https://www.utc.edu/think-achieve/.

-During the 2016-2017 year, 2,490 unique students participated in 76 different courses.
-Another 239 unique students participated in events across campus such as Take Back the Night, SGA Debate, OrgFest, Live Like A UTC Student, Exotic Animals Exhibition, Eurydice, Organize Your Life, and Study Abroad.
-Experiences like PAWS mentoring, HAM LLC, Multicultural Mentorship Program, and Play, Believe, Achieve provided 282 more students with experiential learning opportunities.
+During the 2017-2018 year, 1,996 unique students participated in 62 different courses.
+Another 181 unique students participated in events across campus such as Take Back the Night, SGA Debate, OrgFest, Live Like A UTC Student, Exotic Animals Exhibition, Eurydice, Organize Your Life, and Study Abroad.
+Experiences like PAWS mentoring, HAM LLC, Multicultural Mentorship Program, and Play, Believe, Achieve provided 378 more students with experiential learning opportunities.
 However, it is important to keep in mind that these are unique students in each category.
 Some students participate in more than one type of experiential learning throughout the year.
-For example, in 2016-2017, the total participants in events was 1,089.

 Additionally, while the number of courses designated as ThinkAchieve continues to grow, the program staff monitor for inclusion of experiential student learning outcomes and documentation of assessment.
 This practice ensures that students involved in designated courses are truly exposed experiential learning and the long term benefits.

-- High-Achieving Mocs Living-Learning Community (HAM): a freshman-year-only experience for residential students.
-HAM LLC students live together, take select courses together during the freshman year, and benefit from special programming and advisement.
+- High-Achieving Mocs (HAM): a freshman-year-only experience.
+HAM students live together, take select courses together during the freshman year, and benefit from special programming and advisement.
 Many HAMmers go on to enter the Honors College's IIH Program in the sophomore year.
 Incoming freshmen with at least a 3.5 high school GPA and a minimum 26 composite ACT are especially encouraged to apply, though other applicants will be considered.

-- Departmental Honors (DHON): a year-long senior thesis designed by the student in conjunction with a faculty director from the student's major department.
+- Departmental Honors: a year-long senior thesis designed by the student in conjunction with a faculty director from the student's major department.
 To be considered, an applicant must have a minimum cumulative college GPA of 3.2 and a minimum GPA in the major of 3.5.

 The Mocs One Center is comprised of services provided by the Bursar’s, Financial Aid, and Records Offices to create a one stop shop for students.
 Specific information about available services, scheduling appointments, and other important updates can be found on the Mocs One Center website.